Danila-Pechenev/InstructionAnalysisFramework/README.md

 #### On different platforms
 The framework provides the ability to scan disk images (currently in .iso, .img, and .vmdk formats), which allows one to collect data from different instruction set architectures (ISA).
 One can run a [script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/disk_image_data_collection.sh) to collect data from a disk image that is already downloaded or scan the image by its URL.
-For example, data collection from an image by URL can be performed as follows:
+Compressed image processing is provided too (for now, in .xz, .7z, and .bz2 formats).
+As an example, data collection from an image by URL can be performed as follows:
 ```bash
 (venv) [...]$ ./data_collection/disk_image_data_collection.sh -u -o <objdump command> <url> <table path>
 ```